sonhyeonjoong/Data-Collection-System-Development/README.md

 # Data Collection System Development

+Hello, I'm korean and junior software engineer.
+I'm working at IT public enterprise and managing web-based system.

 Today, there are lots of data collection systems.
 And it actually takes a great role in many of modern system.
 I can sure that the usage of data collection system will be permenant.